maiko254/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c - Program that prints all single digit numbers of base 10 starting from 0.

 6-print_numberz.c - Pogram that prints all single digit numbers of base 10 starting from 0.
 You are not allowed to use any variable of type char.

+7-print_tebahpla.c - Program that prints the lowercase alphabet in reverse, followed by a new line.